-Students should prepare for the coming year by following campus updates, checking the availability of courses, and preparing appropriate accommodations for remote instruction.
-UCLA’s COVID-19 website and the Registrar have both published FAQs for students who have additional questions about fall classes.
+Students should follow campus updates, checking the availability of courses, and preparing appropriate accommodations for remote instruction.
+UCLA’s COVID-19 website and the Registrar have both published FAQs for students who have additional questions about classes.

 Navigating Your Courses & Requirements